Plants 101

 These pests have piercing mouthparts that feed off of cell guts and the injured plant tissue will have a silvery, stippling appearance.
 It looks like the chlorophyll is getting scraped off of the plant.
 New plant growth can cup up distorted and brown, dying tissue may also occur in the areas.
 Heavily infested plants will have little black dots, which is the pests’ fecal matter.

 We recommend keeping thrips-infested plants isolated in a separate area to avoid spread.
-You can use an insecticide to fight off this pest.
+You can use an insecticide spray to fight off this pest.

 6. Slugs